equivalent/equivalent.github.io/_posts/article/2018-03-29-explicit-contracts-for-rails-http-api-usecase.md

 end
 ```

-How would you write a test for this with test contracts ?
+**How would you write a test for this with test contracts ?**

-Now remember these kind of tests are behaving similar way how would DB
+Now remember, contract tests tests behave similar way how would DB
 fixtures behave.
 That means that there are variants built within the
 contract: